Advertisement

 Alcohol is a sedative.
 It genuinely does help you fall asleep faster.
 This is why so many people use it as a sleep aid—the immediate effect is real[1].

 But sedation is not the same as sleep.
 Being unconscious is not the same as restoration.
-And what alcohol does to your brain throughout the night undermines everything you think you're gaining at bedtime.
+Think about it this way: anesthesia also knocks you out, and nobody calls that "a good night's rest."
+What alcohol does to your brain throughout the night undermines everything you think you're gaining at bedtime.

 First Half of Night